 - Are landlords required to provide tenants with notice of rent increases if there is no lease?

 Yes.
 Unless there is a lease, landlords are legally entitled to raise the rent by any amount; however, landlords must give tenants at least 30-days notice before the increase takes effect on month-to-month tenancies.
+The U.S. Department of Housing and Urban Development (HUD) or the Alaska Housing Finance Corporation (AHFC) may control rent increases in housing where HUD has provided loan or rent guarantees to the owner.
 (The Alaska Landlord & Tenant Act: What It Means to You. p.
 14)).

 - Are landlords required to provide tenants with notice of pesticide use on the property?